 Faith considered for a moment.
 She knew it could still be a set-up.
-Tentatively her hand reached out, was gripped in Buffy's.
-She tensed, but nothing happened.
-Relief filled her.
-"Truce," she agreed.
+Tentatively she reached out until Buffy gripped her hand.
+She tensed, but nothing happened and relief filled her.
+"Truce," she said.

-Buffy let go, started walking back toward the house.
-Then she stopped, turned around.
+Buffy let go and started walking back toward the house.
+Then she stopped and turned around.
 Her face was hard.
 "Truce or no truce, if you hurt Giles, I'll destroy you."

 Faith straightened.
 "I'm not going to hurt him."